Triky313/AlbionOnline-StatisticsAnalysis/README.md

 - [x] Does not modify our game client
 - [x] Does not track players that are not within the player's view
 - [x] Does not have an overlay to the game

-## SETTINGS

-### ITEM LIST SOURCE
-If the item list is outdated, you can change it yourself.
-Just change the "ITEM LIST SOURCE" URL for that.

-Another good source is https://github.com/broderickhyman/ao-bin-dumps

-Or you extract the files yourself from the game.
-More information can be found here: https://github.com/broderickhyman/ao-id-extractor

 ## FAQ
 ### Which operating system is supported?